warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 # Glossary

+## Action

+## Agent

+In Warden, Agents are omnichain autonomous software entities or programs that interact within the Warden Protocol.
+These agents are designed to perform specific tasks, make decisions, and execute actions based on predefined intents without the need for direct human intervention.

+## Agentic AI

+An agentic AI system possesses the ability to reason and collaborate autonomously.
+It can decompose tasks into multiple steps and execute those subtasks independently, rather than merely responding to prompts one at a time.
+Warden’s aim is to empower developers with agentic AI workflows, enabling them to create advanced smart workflows where actions are initiated autonomously and complex processes are managed seamlessly.

+## Agentic Application

+With Agentic AI, developers can build trainable agents capable of executing various complex actions.
+These agents can autonomously initiate actions or enforce immutable conditions on any transaction.
+By integrating these agents with OApps, developers can create a new class of application — Agentic Applications.

+## Rule

+## Trigger

+## Workflow

+---

 ## Abstract syntax tree

 An abstract syntax tree (AST) is a formal representation of an [Intent](#intent) definition.
 This is how it's created: